How to Drain Above Ground Pool: Complete Step-by-Step Guide

 What's the fastest way to completely drain my above ground pool?

-I'm at my wit's end here.
+Walked out to my first above ground pool today and realized I'm completely clueless about how to actually drain this thing properly.
 My pool has turned into a swamp despite throwing every chemical at it, and I've finally accepted that I need to just drain this thing and start over.
-I've heard about using pumps, siphons, or maybe there's a drain somewhere, but honestly I have no clue what's going to be fastest.
+I've heard about using pumps, siphons, or maybe there's a drain somewhere, but honestly I have no clue what's going to be fastest.\n\nTime is kind of a factor since I'd like to get this sorted before the weekend if possible.
+What's the most efficient method to get all this nasty water out of my above ground pool, and roughly how long should I expect it to take?

 Quick Answer